statisticsguru1/personal-finance-manager/api/docs/delete.md

 # 🗑️ DELETE /delete
-Deletes a user account and its associated data file.
-Requires a valid user_id parameter.
+Deletes a user account/sub accounts.
+If the target account is the root account its associated data file is removed, if a sub-account, only the account node is removed.
+Requires a valid uuid for target account parameter.
 Returns success message or appropriate error if the user doesn't exist or deletion fails.

 ---